 Once I got into the program, it all seemed…easy.
 I didn’t feel challenged and I didn’t feel I was learning hard skills about things I enjoyed.

-The final piece of my complicated puzzle is my certificate program in entrepreneurship.
-I’ve always had mild exposure to what entrepreneurship is, but I always thought it was good for people who don’t like being told what to do.
+The final piece of my complicated puzzle is my certificate in entrepreneurship.
+I’ve always had mild exposure to what entrepreneurship is, but I always thought it was catered towards people who don’t like being told what to do.

 So, I quickly found out that’s not what it is.
 But I did see the underlying message throughout entrepreneurship is that you have to be passionate and believe in what you were doing.
 This was speaking my language, but I’m not one who enjoys pitching ideas to numerous people and networking basically 24/7.
-In fact it sounds awful to me.
+In fact, that sounds awful to me.

 With all these somewhat skills in my pocket, I found myself starting my senior year.
-And yes, all the cliches are true to does come way quicker than you think.
+And yes, all the cliches are true it does come way quicker than you think.

 *Flash back to junior year, I was deciding between the Entrepreneurship certificate and the New Media certificate.
 It was a really tough choice and I contemplated doing both but I wanted to be out on time.
 Little did I know*

 My senior year I decided I would do graduate school because I am in fact a weird person who enjoys school and I was slightly sad at the fact that I wouldn’t be learning anymore.

 *Flash to the present where we skip past all the applying for grad school drama, I get in [woo] and am halfway through my first semester in the Emerging Media program hosted in the New Media Institute*

 I now believe the saying “Do what you love, and you’ll never work a day in your life,” because I actually see that on the horizon for me.

 I’m really enjoying learning about design and applying it to personal projects.
 I see colleagues getting hired and sought after for the skills I’m learning.